 OUR TAKE: Ahmed Fawzy enables readers to learn how to avoid project failures, how to become a business analyst, how to realize business value, and how to model current processes and reassess them if needed.

-“ITIL Expert, Ahmed Fawzy, present a remarkable approached to improve services.
+“ITIL Expert, Ahmed Fawzy, presents a remarkable approach to improve services.
 Based on 14 years of experience building services for various organizations of different sizes across all sectors, Ahmed answers the question: How do I align business analysis to generate business benefits?”